 That wasn’t good enough for the Commission.
 Using a newly granted power to fine individuals for “denying access to the beach,” it slapped the Lents with a $4.185 million fine—a transparent attempt to make an example of the Lents and scare future homeowners from ever contesting the Commission again.

 The Lents neither knew about the previous owners’ alleged permit violations nor were they responsible for them.
 What’s more, if the Lents lose their case, the Commission can enforce a judgment lien on their home.
 And, worse, the Commission still has no plans to make the easement accessible to the public.

 The Commission cannot simply pull a fine that large out of its hat without prior judicial review, nor can an agency charged with prosecuting the Lents also stand as the adjudicator and the entity that stands to benefit from the fine.
 When using its fining power, the Commission is prosecutor, judge, jury, AND the warden who gets to use the money from the fine they just imposed.
 The U.S. Constitution requires impartial and disinterested adjudicators to authorize such fines.

 Since the fine was levied, the Lents have taken down the gate but, in a sad and ironic twist, the Mountains Recreation and Conservation Authority has subsequently installed a now-locked gate along the property line to protect the public from the dangerous drop to the storm drain.

-On behalf of the Lents, Pacific Legal Foundation has appealed their fine to the California Court of Appeal, arguing that the Commission violated their constitutional right to procedural due process and protection against excessive, arbitrary fines.
+On behalf of the Lents, Pacific Legal Foundation has asked the U.S. Supreme Court to hear their case, arguing that the Commission violated their constitutional right to procedural due process and protection against excessive, arbitrary fines.